 The Hardware Grants Program connects qualifying non-profits with needed and available refurbished computer equipment.
-Since our inception in February 2000, we have granted out more than 4,900 PCs to various organizations.
-Read on for more details or check out a brief list of past recipients.
+Since our inception in February 2000, we have granted out more than 10,500 PCs and many other technology items to various organizations.
+Read on for more details.

 - Must be a 501c(3) non-profit organization, be under fiscal sponsorship of a non-profit, or be affiliated with a government agency

 - Must be able to pick up the hardware in person from Free Geek’s office in Portland, Oregon.

 - Must dispose of the hardware in an environmentally responsible manner when it has reached the end of its lifecycle.

 - Must not currently be in our grants queue and waiting for a hardware grant from Free Geek.